-Plymouth Barred Rock Chickens Are a Popular Dual-Purpose Option for Backyard Chicken KeepersPromoted by Brinsea
+Barred Rock Chickens Are a Popular Dual-Purpose Heritage BreedPromoted by Brinsea

 Breed: The Plymouth Rock chicken is most commonly known in the original Barred variety, also known as the Barred Rock chicken.

 History: Barred chickens, with both rose and single combs, were common in the eastern United States in the eighteenth and nineteenth centuries.
-In the late nineteenth century, the rose comb was chosen for the Dominique standard.
-However, several breeders were interested in developing a larger version and experimented by crossing the single-combed lines with various Asiatic types.
+In the late nineteenth century, breeders agreed on the rose comb for the Dominique standard.
+However, several breeders wanted to develop a larger version by crossing single-combed lines with various Asiatic types.

-The first birds exhibited as Plymouth Rock, at the 1849 American Poultry Show, do not appear to have developed into a stable breed.
-Birds shown in Massachusetts in 1869 are considered the forerunners of the modern breed.
+The first birds displayed as examples of a Plymouth Rock chicken, at the 1849 American Poultry Show, do not appear to have developed into a stable breed.
+According to most sources, birds shown in Massachusetts in 1869 are the forerunners of the modern breed.
 These descended from a line starting in 1865 by a single-combed Dominique rooster on a Black Asiatic hen (either Cochin or Java).
 At the time, birds of different origins frequently intermingled or were crossbred, so it is likely that other Asiatic and European breeds contributed to the initial Dominique sires.
 This is borne out by genetic analysis.